nguyenhoatien/com.nguyenhoatien.work/project_hub_for_sheets/terms_of_service.md

-# Project Hub for Google Sheets™
+# Project Hub

 ## Terms of Service

 **Last Updated:** July 6, 2025

-By installing and using the Project Hub for Google Sheets™ add-on ("the Add-on"), you agree to be bound by these Terms of Service ("Terms").
+By installing and using the Project Hub add-on ("the Add-on"), you agree to be bound by these Terms of Service ("Terms").

 ### 1. License

-Project Hub for Google Sheets™ grants you a non-exclusive, non-transferable, revocable license to use the Add-on for your personal or internal business purposes, strictly in accordance with these Terms.
+Project Hub grants you a non-exclusive, non-transferable, revocable license to use the Add-on for your personal or internal business purposes, strictly in accordance with these Terms.

 ### 2. Use of the Add-on